janeligio/janeligio.github.io/projects/project-1.md

 image: images/scifi.jpg
 title: Micromouse
 permalink: projects/micromouse
-date: 2015
+date: 2016
 labels:
-  - Robotics
-  - Arduino
-  - C++
+  - Java
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: I teamed up with two other people to design a game which was one of my first ever projects.
 ---

 <div class="ui small rounded images">